iCliniq Logo

 Oral Manifestations:

-1. Oral Ulcers: These are shallow, painful sores that can appear anywhere in the mouth, including the tongue, gums, and inner cheeks.
+• Shallow, painful sores that can appear anywhere in the mouth ( tongue, gums, and inner cheeks).
 Oral ulcers in SLE are typically small and round, with a white or gray center and a red border.

-2. Dry Mouth (Xerostomia): This is a common symptom of many autoimmune disorders, including SLE.
+• Dry mouth (Xerostomia) is a common symptom of SLE.
 It can be caused by inflammation of the salivary glands or by certain medications used to treat SLE.

-3. Cheilitis: This is inflammation of the lips, which can cause dryness, cracking, and redness.
+• Inflammation of the lips, dryness, cracking, and redness.

-4. Gingivitis: This is inflammation of the gums, which can cause redness, swelling, and bleeding.
+• Gum inflammation can cause redness, swelling, and bleeding.

-Diagnosis: Examining the patient's symptoms and checking the blood for certain antibodies are necessary for the diagnosis of SLE.
-A biopsy, which involves removing a tiny sample of affected tissue, may be necessary for clinicians to provide a definitive diagnosis because it can be difficult to distinguish SLE from other skin illnesses at times.
+Diagnosis: Examining the patient's symptoms and checking blood for specific antibodies are necessary for diagnosing SLE.
+A biopsy, which involves removing a tiny sample of affected tissue, may be necessary.

-Treatment: The goals of treatment are to control symptoms, lessen inflammation, and stop flare-ups.
-Commonly used medications include corticosteroids, immunosuppressants, and hydroxychloroquine.
-It is also critical to shield the skin from sunlight to stop symptoms from getting worse.
+Treatment: Commonly used medications include corticosteroids, immunosuppressants, and Hydroxychloroquine.
+It is also critical to shield the skin from sunlight to prevent symptoms from worsening.

 • Dry mouth.